ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-03-05-MuddyWater.md

 * **Terrogence** - Israeli-owned private intelligence-as-a-service firm
 * **Zivorex** - UAE based online platform for selling Gold/Silver

+### Custom Subdomain Reconnaissance Pipeline

+*MuddyWater* also operates a significantly more mature reconnaissance pipeline using the script `just-sub-v5.py`.

+The automated recon chains three subdomain enumeration tools together:

+1. **Sudomy** (run via Docker)
+2. **Subfinder**
+3. **OneForAll**

+Results are merged, deduplicated, and validated with **dnsx** to confirm live DNS resolution.
+The tool supports a two-layer approach: first enumerate subdomains of the target, then enumerate subdomains of *those* subdomains, effectively performing recursive subdomain discovery.

 ## Shodan CLI

 The threat actor used the command `shodan init` to authenticate with the API key, before running `shodan download` with two queries: